 Wednesday, October 12th @ 6-8 PM at REEF Headquarters & October 13th @ 8 AM at Captain Slate’s Dive Adventures.

 Saturday, November 12th 9-11 AM at REEF Headquarters & 12:30 PM at Horizon Divers.

 NOTE: Spaces on the dive charters are limited and will be on a first come first serve basis.
 Additionally, if you are joining us for the dive portion, be aware that it is YOUR responsibility to contact the dive shop regarding any special arrangements you may need such as rental equipment or refresher courses if it has been a while since you have dived.

-Can't attend this workshops?
+Can't attend this workshop?
 Want to attend in the future?

-Workshops are routinely scheduled in the Florida Keys, and we travel often to Miami, Palm Beach, Fort Lauderdale, and more.
-If you would like to be put on an email list and recieve notifications when workshops are scheduled, join the Future Workshop Waiting List here.
+Workshops will run continuously for the next year throughout the upper, middle and lower keys.
+If you would like to be put on an email list and receive notifications when workshops are scheduled, join the Future Workshop Waiting List here.

 This program was funded in part, through a grant agreement from the Florida Department of Environmental Protection, Florida Coastal Management Program, by a grant provided by the Office of Ocean and Coastal Resource Management under the Coastal Zone Management Act of 1972, as amended, National Oceanic and Atmospheric Administration Award No. CM517.
 The views, statements, findings, conclusions and recommendations expressed herein are those of the author(s) and do not necessarily reflect the views of the State of Florida, NOAA or any of their subagencies.
 This grant was awarded on July 1st, 2016.